Fine tuning SMLs

 })

-Let's see an example of the training set
+Let's take a look at an example from the training set

 from random import randint